 It’s always advisable to seek professional guidance if you plan to consume Cordyceps products, especially on a more regular basis.
 As one of the potent, tonifying medicinal herbs, Cordyceps is not appropriate for consumption by certain people.
 For instance, people with existing internal damp-heat, such as when the digestion and fluid metabolism are sluggish or feverish.

-Now that you understand the many Cordyceps benefits, you can incorporate them into your diet.
-Given the prevalence of inferior imitation products in the marketplace, make sure that you purchase your Cordyceps products from trusted, well-accredited retailers.
+Now that you understand the many benefits of Cordyceps Sinensis, you can incorporate them into your diet.
+Given the prevalence of inferior imitation products in the marketplace, make sure that you purchase your Cordyceps products from trusted, well-accredited retailers so that you can reap all of Cordyceps Sinensis’ health benefits.

 - International Journal of Microbiology.
 2015.
 Edible Mushrooms: Improving Human Health and Promoting Quality Life.
 [Accessed 1 August 2021]